the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 ## DOM API: JavaScript meets HTML

 The DOM (Document Object Model) API enables developers to talk with JavaScript to HTML.
 In this section, we will explore this particular API for the browser step by step while we will continue using it throughout the rest of this book.
-Coming back our freshly created modern JavaScript project, open the *index.html* file in your editor/IDE.
+Coming back to our freshly created modern JavaScript project, open the *index.html* file in your editor/IDE.
 The content may be the same or similar (depending on your current build tool and its version):

 {title="index.html",lang="html"}
 ~~~~~~~